 Luckily, Humi Payroll simplifies the setup, remittance, and reporting of employee benefits for you.

-You may not know this, but some benefits are taxable.
+Did you know that some benefits are taxable?
 If you’re interested, we recommend taking a few minutes to read about taxable benefits.
 It’ll help give you a basic understanding of how different benefits are taxed.

 How to create a "Benefit"

 Setting up a benefit in Humi is fairly easy to do:

 - In "Payroll" select the "Benefits & Deductions" tab and click on "Benefits" from the dropdown options.

 - To create a new benefit, click the "+ Create Benefit" button on the top right corner.

 - Select the benefit "Type" from the drop-down.
 This is important because it tells Humi how to tax the benefit and ensures it'll be in the correct spot on your employee's T4.